ntop/ntopng/doc/src/using_with_nprobe_agent.rst

 For further information about nProbe Agent please visit the `product page <https://www.ntop.org/products/netflow/nprobe-agent/>`_ and the `nProbe Agent documentation <https://www.ntop.org/guides/nprobeagent/>`_.

 ntopng can be used to analyse and visualize data that has been generated or collected by nProbe Agent.
-The following picture summarizes how they can be combined together.
+The picture below shows how they can be combined together.

 .. figure:: ./img/using_nprobe_agent_with_ntopng.png
   :align: center